garethrepton/garethrepton.github.io/_posts/2019-01-22-Fsharp missing .Net Framework Projects in Visual Studio.md

 tags: f# visualstudio c# dotnet projects
 ---

-## Intro
-So I went to create a .Net framework F# console app as part of a larger existing .Net Framework solution, and found that the project dialog didn't give me that option for a full .Net Framework project.
+I went to create a .Net framework F# console app as part of a larger existing .Net Framework solution, and found that the project dialog didn't give me that option for a full .Net Framework project.
 I thought this was a bit weird, so did some googling and found that you have to install the **F# Desktop Language Support pack**.

-## The solution
 To do this, in the main Visual Studio menu go to:

  > Tools > Get Tools and Features.